leahdorrien2/MIST4610GroupProject2/README.md

 4. Mohegan Digital, LLC: A subsidiary of Mohegan Gaming & Entertainment.
 Handles online gaming gambling platforms, for instance e-bingo or sports betting.

-Each row is a data from one license for a particular month.
+Each row is data from one license for a particular month.

 Explanations of column information can be found below.